ArtCenter1/BMAD-METHOD/expansion-packs/bmad-film-preproduction-pack/data/bmad-kb.md

 This knowledge base provides a guide to the roles and responsibilities in a comprehensive film pre-production workflow, from initial concept to a shoot-ready plan.
 The roles are organized by department.

+## How film pre-production works in real life

+Film pre-production is the planning phase that turns a script into a buildable, shootable plan.
+It's where creative choices meet logistics: ideas are tested for feasibility, costs are measured, and the production team creates the documents and assets the crew will use on set.

+Typical stages and who leads them:
+- Concept & development (Writer/Producer): shape the story, produce script drafts, and reach "script lock".
+- Breakdown & budgeting (Producer): break the script into elements (locations, cast, props), produce line-item budgets and multiple cost scenarios.
+- Scheduling & logistics (Producer/UPM): build a shooting schedule, stripboard, and day-out-of-days; plan travel, permits, and vendor bookings.
+- Design & previsualization (Director/Production Designer/DP/Storyboard Artist): lock tone, create lookbooks, storyboards, animatics, and lens/lighting tests.
+- Casting & rehearsals (Director/Casting Director): cast actors, run table reads and rehearsals, develop performance notes.
+- Tech scouts & tests (Head of Departments): visit locations, run camera and lighting tests, and finalize equipment lists.

+Common deliverables:
+- Script lock (final shooting script)
+- Budget (line-item and contingency scenarios)
+- Shooting schedule and call sheets
+- Shot lists, storyboards, and animatics
+- Prop/costume/asset lists and set build documents
+- Risk register, permits, and insurance

+Good pre-production minimizes risk on the shoot by resolving major creative and practical questions early, creating clear ownership for each deliverable, and keeping versioned records of decisions.

 ---

 ## The Writing Department